caryfitz/resist-buttons/README.md

 # Buttons

+## Done
 * No king of America
 * I'm *For* due process
+* I stand with Ukraine
+* Foxtrot Delta Tango
+* Clean up on aisle 47
+* Resist fascism
+* Stand with democracy, stand with Ukraine.
+Defy Putin.
+* FOR vaccines/FOR public health | Measles is BAD
+* Jesus was WOKE
+* THINK - while it's still legal

+## Next
+* Fire the felon
+* Racism is NOT patriotism
+* We won't obey in advance
+* Public lands in public hands!
+* Emperor Cheeto has no clothes
+* Bad DOGE!
+* The Holocaust started as mass deportations
+* 'Merica done stepped in DOGE shit
+* Impeach/indict/imprison

+## Ideas
 * Project 2025 - no thanks!
 * Trump is a malignant threat to democracy
 * Pro-democracy, pro-Constitution, anti-executive-overreach, nonviolent grassroots
 * I’m here fighting for your due process,
-* Stand with democracy, stand with Ukraine.
-Defy Putin.
-* Resist fascism
 * When democracy was threatened, what did you DO?
 Do you have the GUTS?
 * Using IRS, SSA for political benefit
 * Resist the SAVE act
-* FOR vaccines/FOR public health | Measles is BAD
 * Let them eat Teslas
 * Save America from Trump
 * Brown shirts/white hoods/red hats
 * How do you piss off CANADA?
-* Lord Cheeto has no clothes
-* Stop pretending racism is patriotism

 * Tariffs hurt farmers

 * I stand with Taiwan
-* I stand with Ukraine
 * Canadians are friends/Why do I have to say this?
 * Greenland is our friend
 * NATO = allies